AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

 /** Some fast cases to solved to show skills in SQL **/

-/**1.
-Does seat belt use affect the number of road accident casualties?
+**1. Does seat belt use affect the number of road accident casualties?**
 Analyze the data on casualties and determine whether seat belt use reduces the severity of accidents.
 For each safety equipment category, calculate:
 - the number of people involved in accidents
 - the total number of injuries